jrcastle/jrcastle.github.io/_posts/2017-06-27-DAgostiniUnfold.md

 The key statistical tool used in my research as a graduate student was unfolding.
 In particular, I used the D'Agostini iterative flavor of unfolding, which is described in Ref.
 [1].
-In order to fully understand the inner workings of this method for unfolding I wrote my own D'Agostini unfolder class in C++, which can be found [here](https://github.com/jrcastle/DAgostiniUnfold).
+In order to fully understand the inner workings of this method for unfolding, I wrote my own D'Agostini unfolder class in C++, which can be found [here](https://github.com/jrcastle/DAgostiniUnfold).
 This class relies heavily on libraries from the ROOT software framework [2] and cannot be run without it.
 Building this class was solely for educational purposes to